Rainwater Harvesting Planning Guide Skip to main content

 Net = Supply − Demand

-Running Storage = Previous month's storage + Net (clamped at 0 and cistern capacity)
+Running Storage = Previous month's storage + Net (clamped at 0 and the tested storage capacity)

 First Flush Diversion and Water Quality